Shiva-shankar-mahadevu/TechSphere-Frontend/README.md

 ## Env Variables

-Make Sure to Create a .env file in root directory and add appropriate variables in order to use the app.
+Make Sure to Create a .env file in root directory and add appropriate variables in order to use the app . if already done ignore.

 **Essential Variables**